j19sch/j19sch.github.io/blog/clojure/2020/clj2-setting-up-vim/index.md

 So after spending a few hours exploring Vim settings and plugins, I decided to keep my configuration and especially my plugins as limited and simple as possible - despite all the promises of shiny new toys I could add.
 That way I might actually get around again to playing with Clojure and writing a blog post about that sometime soon.

 ### The `.vimrc` file
 Vim configuration happens via a file in the user's home directory, `.vimrc`.
-You can find mine [here](https://github.com/j19sch/dotfiles/blob/b1b62a2169058edd8a0f5069e694b8717890a1fb/vimrc).
-I might have updated it since writing this though, so if you want to see the current version, go [here](https://github.com/j19sch/dotfiles/blob/master/vimrc).
+You can find mine [here](https://gist.github.com/j19sch/778a936b564d5ef4f4c5f1eefd2cebe0).

 There are plenty of good resources on what to put in your `.vimrc`-file.
 Here are three I took inspiration from: